shelleywong/CSCI211-Course-Materials/Programs/README.md

 ### Reminder

 Getting your program to pass the provided tests is only one component of the programming assignments.
 Other grading components include:
-* **Does your program pass the hidden tests?** The provided tests may not cover all of the project specifications; it's your job to consider all potential cases.
+* **Does your program pass the hidden tests?**
+  * The provided tests may not cover all of the project specifications; it's your job to consider all potential cases.
+  * It is helpful to create your own tests to address any additional cases.
-* **Does your program follow the instructions?** If the instructions say to use a particular data structure, make sure to use that data structure.
+* **Does your program follow the instructions?**
+  * If the instructions say to use a particular data structure, make sure to use that data structure.
 If the instructions require the use of dynamic memory, make sure you've managed memory correctly.
-There's a lot of information included in each assignment write-up, but it is there for a reason, and it is provided to help you succeed.
+  * There's a lot of information included in each assignment write-up, but all of it is there for a reason, and it is provided to help you succeed.
-* **Have you included sufficient and useful comments?** You don't need to be overly verbose or have comments on every line, but you are expected to have file, function, class, variable, and/or implementation comments in every file you submit.
+* **Have you included sufficient and useful comments?**
+  * You don't need to be overly verbose or have comments on every line.
+  * However, you are expected to have a file header (with brief file or class comments) in every file you submit.
+You should also have comments for any non-trivial function and tricky/non-obvious/important code implementation.
+  * You should give appropriate and descriptive names to variables such that no additional comments are required to accompany them, but if necessary or helpful, include comments with variable declarations.
-* **Is your program well-formatted and organized?** Things to consider include proper and consistent indentation, descriptive variable names, and usage of functions.
+* **Is your program well-formatted and organized?**
+  * Things to consider include proper and consistent indentation, descriptive variable names, and usage of functions.<br>

+Ask the instructor if you have questions about any programming assignment expectations.

 ### Style Guide Overview